 Monthly and quarterly time series are often characterised by considerable seasonal variations, which might complicate their interpretation.
 Such time series are therefore subjected to a process of seasonal adjustir="ltr" align="lement in order to remove the effects of these seasonal fluctuations.
 Once data have been adjusted for seasonal effects by X-13-ARIMA or some other seasonal adjustment tool, a clearer picture of the time series emerges.

 For more information on seasonal adjustment: metadata on methods: seasonal adjustment (pdf).

-The index of household consumption of goods is an indicator which in addition to retail sales, takes into consideration purchases of motor vehicles.
+The index of household consumption of goods is an indicator which in addition to wholesale and retail sales, takes into consideration purchases of motor vehicles.
 The households’ consumption of electricity and heating fuels is also included in the index.
 The purchases/consumption are affected by for instance the number of days in a month where one can register a car and shop, the temperatures and holidays – so-called seasonal and calendar effects.
 To ease the comparability with previous periods, the figures are seasonally adjusted.

 The following table shows the aggregated series as being published and the underlying components (i.e. individual series) that are used to estimate these.
 The table also shows the components’ weights.
 These are based on the results for 2014 from the Quarterly National Accounts (QNA).

 |Food, beverages and tobacco||A1, A2, B1, B2||32.8|